cecilia-lin/RecipeProject/README.md

 We plan to **predict average rating of a recipe** which would be a **classification problem** since we can treat rating as a ordinal categorical variable if we round the average rating so that we only have [1, 2, 3, 4, 5] as possible values.
 To address our prediction problem, we will build a multi-class classifier since our average ratings have 5 possible values that the model will predict from.

 We chose the average rating of a recipe as a response variable because it is a good representation of the overall rating of a recipe.
-We have also previously found significant correlation between rating and sugary recipes, which are recipes with proportion of sugar higher than the average proportion of suagr, so we may be able to predict the rating through the proportion of sugar.
+We have also previously found significant correlation between rating and sugary recipes, which are recipes with proportion of sugar higher than the average proportion of sugar, so we may be able to predict the rating through the proportion of sugar.

-To evaluate our model, we will use the f1 score instead of accurary, because the distribution for the ratings are heavily skewed left with most ratings concentrated in the higher ratings (4-5).
+To evaluate our model, we will use the f1 score instead of accuracy, because the distribution for the ratings are heavily skewed left with most ratings concentrated in the higher ratings (4-5).
 This means that there are more recipes with higher average ratings.
 If we use accuracy, the model's performance may be misleading due to the imbalanced classes.

 The information we have prior making our prediction are all the columns in the `rating` dataset, which are listed in the introduction section.
 All those columns are features relating to the recipes themselves, thus we would have access to it even though no one has made a rating and review on them.